CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 #### Topology From Existing Network

-This workflow is outlined in more detail in the section labelled {{<link url="Custom-Topology/" text="Create a Custom Topology from the Production Network">}}.
+This workflow is outlined in more detail in the section labeled {{<link url="Custom-Topology/" text="Create a Custom Topology from the Production Network">}}.

 ## Access NetCI

-NVIDIA Air's contiuous integration functionality is available via the direct link for {{<exlink url="https://air.nvidia.com/netci/" text="NetCI">}}.
+NVIDIA Air's continuous integration functionality is available via the direct link for {{<exlink url="https://air.nvidia.com/netci/" text="NetCI">}}.

 Login by creating a new account.